🇫🇷👑 FRENCH PRESIDENTIAL ELECTION 2022 - how does it work + vocabulary (EN subtitles)

 You can't have one candidate at 2 a.m. and another at 8 p.m.
 It has to be fair.

-That's it, this video is over for today.
-I hope that this topic of elections has interested you.
-I hope that with all these vocabulary words that we have seen together, you will be able to follow this presidential election.
+That's all for today.
+I hope you found the subject of elections interesting.
+I hope that thanks to all these vocabulary words we've seen together, you'll be able to follow this presidential election.

-I'm showing you the book that inspired this video.
-Kill the French and in particular the story number 34 which speaks about politics and a speech.
+Let me show you the book that inspired this video.
+Kill the French and in particular story number 34, which is about politics and a speech.

 This book is very interesting if you speak English, it will allow you to build on the words you understand easily to integrate more complicated words.

-And you see at the end of each story, there is also a tip to progress in French.
-I really like this book because I think it's great for boosting your confidence and especially your confidence in your ability to progress in French.
+And at the end of each story, there's a tip on how to improve your French.
+I really like this book because I think it's great for boosting your self-confidence and especially your confidence in your ability to progress in French.

 In the description of the video, I give you the link to find this book on Amazon.

-Before you leave, don't forget to support me by liking this video.
-And most importantly, if you're new, subscribe so you don't miss any of my videos.
+Before you go, don't forget to support me by liking this video.
+And above all, if you're new, subscribe so you don't miss any of my videos.

 See you soon.